obstruse/GoogleAssistant-Docker/README.md

 To enable access to the Google Assistant API, do the following:

-In the Cloud Platform Console, go to the Projects page.
+* In the Cloud Platform Console, go to the Projects page.
 Select an existing project or create a new project.

 [[Go to the Projects Page]](https://console.cloud.google.com/project)

-Enable the Google Assistant API on the project you selected (see the Terms of Service).
+* Enable the Google Assistant API on the project you selected (see the Terms of Service).

 [[Enable the API]](https://console.developers.google.com/apis/api/embeddedassistant.googleapis.com/overview)

-Click **Enable.**
+* Click **Enable.**

 Create an OAuth Client ID with the following steps:

 * Create the client ID.  [[Create an OAuth Client ID]](https://console.developers.google.com/apis/credentials/oauthclient)

 * You may need to set a product name for the product consent screen.
-On the OAuth consent screen tab, give the product a name and click Save.
+On the OAuth consent screen tab, give the product a name and click **Save**.

-* Click Other and give the client ID a name.
+* Click **Other** and give the client ID a name.

-* Click Create.
+* Click **Create**.
 A dialog box appears that shows you a client ID and secret.
 (No need to remember or save this, just close the dialog.)

 * Click ⬇ (at the far right of screen) for the client ID to download the client secret JSON file (client_secret_<client-id>.json).
 Save the file.